 1. The basics

 There are numerous reasons why many users would want to operate software in a Docker container.
-Monitoring software such as Checkmk – from version 1.5.0p5 – can also officially be used in a Docker environment.
+Checkmk in version 1.6.0 can also officially be used in a Docker environment.
 One application case may be to monitor a dynamically-created container group and to make Checkmk a part of this group.
 Should the container group no longer be needed the Checkmk instance can also be removed.

 In order to make the setting-up as easy as possible for you, we supply each Checkmk-Edition inclusive of its own specific image.
 In addition to Checkmk as the Linux operating system, Debian 9 (Stretch) is also included.
 These are sourced as follows:

 |Checkmk download page|

 In this article we will guide you through the installation of Checkmk in Docker, and show a few tricks that will make life with Checkmk in Docker easier.

 Further detailed information to running Checkmk in a Docker container can be found in the article Checkmk server in a Docker container.